atu-guda/sdm30xx-perl-VXI11/README.md

-Perl program to read mesurements from SIGLENT SDM 3055 multimeter with the aid of Lab::VXI11
+Perl program to read measurements from SIGLENT SDM 3055 multimeter with the aid of Lab::VXI11